Our Story

 We also initiated the Epigram Books Fiction Prize in 2015 to uncover the next great Singaporean novel.
 In 2020, the Prize was expanded to include works from Southeast Asia.

 In 2016, we started LocalBooks.sg, a one-stop online bookstore specialising in Singaporean titles – books written by Singaporean authors, books published in Singapore or books about Singapore – from classics to the latest novels, memoirs to recipe books, graphic novels to plays and poetry.
-With thousands of titles, we aspire to bring Singaporean titles to a wider audience, giving everyone a chance to grow with stories from home.
+LocalBooks.sg has since been integrated into Epigrambookshop.sg, where you can find our full catalogue of Singapore titles and more.